mat-docs/ATLAS.DisplayAPI.Site/docs/index.md

 # Introduction to the ATLAS Display API

-The ATLAS _Display API_ allows you to create custom displays that can provide user specific visualizations of ATLAS Session Data.
+ATLAS ships with a range of standard displays such as: Waveform, Scatterplot and Numeric to name a few.

+In addition to standard displays, ATLAS is fully customizable, allowing custom displays to be added via plugins created using the ATLAS [Display API](introduction/features.md).

+Using the Display API, custom displays can be made to look, behave and act just like the standard displays with full access to session and parameter data for custom visualizations tailored to specific third party needs.

 ## Plugins

 ATLAS is a modular platform, the ATLAS application executable provides a user interface shell whereby the majority of functionality is provided by plugins.

-There are essentially three types of plugin:
+There are essentially three types of plugin

 - Display Plugins, such as: Waveform, Scatterplot, Numeric
 - Functionality Plugins, such as: Session Browser, Parameter Browser, Alarms